-These are a few of the most innovative startups of the Chinese EdTech landscape – from robotics to tutoring, to innovative educational technologies.
+These are a few of the most innovative start-ups of the Chinese EdTech landscape – from robotics to tutoring, to innovative educational technologies.
 We also explore which of these start-ups have gained a competitive edge during the coronavirus outbreak.

 17zuoye, translating to “yi-qi-zuo-ye” or “homework together” widely recognized as the largest online educational platform in China.
 It is a three-party intelligent education platform for students, parents, and teachers.
 As of February 2018, 17zuoye has served over 60 million users and 120,000 schools by offering homework solutions to instructors, students, and parents.
 The platform aims to improve learning efficiency and efficacy and transform student homework from offline to online.
 In the same year, the company also raised over $250 million, and intends to expand into the middle school and high school sectors, and continue to lead the the educational technology market in China.